baiango/scalable-game-of-Life/README.md

 # scalable-game-of-Life
 Created for codebase in mind
+The repository is moved [here](https://codeberg.org/baiango/Scalable-code-tutorial).